morniio/Messaging_android/README.md

 ### Proguard Configuration

-Strep 1: Add the following lines to the root gradle file (build.gradle: Project: ...): to be able to generate signed apk and stop proguard issues.
+Strep 1: Add the following lines to the root gradle file (build.gradle: Project: ...), to be able to generate signed apk and stop proguard issues.

 	buildscript {
+   	    ...
 	    configurations.all {
 		resolutionStrategy {
-        force 'net.sf.proguard:proguard-gradle:6.2.0' //6.2.0 is latest ProGuard Gradle version.
+		    force 'net.sf.proguard:proguard-gradle:6.2.0' //6.2.0 is the latest ProGuard Gradle version.
 		}
 	    }
 	}

 Step 2: Add the following line to proguard rules file:

 	-keepclassmembers enum * { *; }

 ## Usage